cmu-mars/cmu-robotics/documents/p2-cp2.md

 procedure.

 1. **Generation:** A partial description of the perturbation scenario, provided by the examiner to the test harness, is forwarded onto the perturbation engine.
 The perturbation engine generates and returns a set of suitable code-level perturbations to the examiner, all of which satisify the specified characteristics.

-2. **Injection:** The examiner selects one or more suitable perturbations from the set of suitable perturbations, and instructs the perturbation to inject those perturbations into the system.
+2. **Injection:** The examiner selects a suitable perturbation from the set of suitable perturbations, and instructs the perturbation engine to inject the perturbation into the system.

-3. **Validation:** The perturbed system is evaluated against the test suite to ensure that its behaviour is sufficiently degraded for at least one test (i.e., it must produce at least one `DEGRADED` or `FAILED` test outcome).
+3. **Validation:** The perturbed system is evaluated against the test suite to ensure that its behaviour is sufficiently degraded for at least one test (i.e., it must produce at least one `FAILED` test outcome).
-		If the set of perturbations do not produce a change in the outcomes of the test suite, the set of perturbations is discarded and the examiner is required to inject an alternative set of perturbations.
+    If the perturbation does not produce a change in the outcomes of the test suite, the perturbation is discarded and the examiner is required to inject an alternative perturbation.
     (More details on “intent” and our evaluation metric can be found at a later section in this document).

 4. **Adaptation:** Once a suitable perturbation has been injected, code-level adaptation is triggered.
 The code adaptation engine will attempt to find a code-level transformation that (partially) restores intent, within a set of specified resource limits.